onsats/bitcoindocs/blog/2024-01-25-newbie-guide-to-op-ctv-check-template-verify.md

 template perfectly.

 :::info
-There is a common misconception amongst many that OP_CTV (CheckTemplateVerify) creates so called "recursive covenants" in Bitcoin.
+There is a common misconception amongst many that OP_CTV (CheckTemplateVerify) creates so called "recursive covenants".
 This suggests that once coins are locked using OP_CTV, they are forever trapped within a cycle of conditions that prevent them from ever being moved outside of these specific rules.
 In simpler terms, it's like saying once you put your coins into a certain type of box, they can never come out of boxes like that.

 This is not true.
 CTV does not enable permanently confining coins within these conditions, because all steps how the coins can be moved must be predefined.
+Conditions/restrictions how a coin can be spent can only be defined by the receiver.
 :::

 The template is represented by a hash (a long string of letters and numbers).
 Below code is an example how the hash is